Want the best of VICE News straight to your inbox? Sign up here.

 “Almost 140,000 Americans have lost their lives and millions more have lost their jobs because of Donald Trump’s failed leadership,” Andrew Bates, a campaign spokesman, said in a statement.
 “The Trump campaign’s game of musical chairs won’t fix this.”

 The shake-up within the campaign at this relatively late stage is seen as an admission by Trump that he is trailing presumptive Democratic nominee Biden, and that Americans are increasingly critical of his handling of the coronavirus crisis.

-Multiple polls from Quinnipiac, CNBC, the Democratic firm Navigator Research found that a majority of voters disapproved of Trump’s handling of the economy.
-Another poll, from NBC and the Wall Street Journal, found however that 54% of voters approved Trump’s handling of the economy.
+Multiple polls from Quinnipiac, CNBC, and the Democratic firm Navigator Research found that a majority of voters disapproved of Trump’s handling of the economy.
+Another poll, from NBC and the Wall Street Journal, however, found that 54% of voters approved Trump’s handling of the economy.